Community Endorsements for Local Search Results as a Ranking Signal?

 Local search endorsements can be used to personalize the search engine’s ranking of local search results by offering a way for users to re-rank the results for themselves and for those who trust them.

 How community endorsements might work in a nutshell

 Someone signs up to become a member of a social network.

 As a member, that person can endorse or recommend local articles or advertisements.

 Some type of icon or indicator would then appear in the local search results in response to a query, and have that community endorsement associated with it.

-In addition, members of those groups could see endorsements from other members of the social network.
+In addition, members of those groups could see community endorsements from other members of the social network.

 They would have the ability to re-rank those endorsements in that list.
 Their actions could influence the rankings of sites that appear in local results for other members of the network, and possibly for people who trust that network.

-There’s also a mention in this patent application of an unpublished U.S. patent application that is also pending titled “Methods and Systems Endorsing Search Results.”
+There’s also a mention in this Community Endorsements patent application of an unpublished U.S. patent application that is also pending titled “Methods and Systems Endorsing Search Results.”
 By the omission of the word “local” from that one, it sounds like a way to make these endorsements work with the main search results.